 ANZ and the Women in Finance Charter

 ANZ Banking Group Limited is a proud signatory to the Women in Finance Charter, a commitment by the financial services industry and HM Treasury to improve gender diversity in the financial services industry.

 At ANZ we strive to deliver the best experience for both customers and employees.
 We believe that this can be best achieved by having an inclusive, supportive and diverse company.
 We believe that companies with a good balance of men and women in senior roles have better insights into their customers and market opportunities, make better decision, and perform better financially.

 In line with the Women in Leadership (WIL) project goal of ANZ’s Institutional Division, we set ourselves a WIL target of 30% women at Levels 1-3 by 30 September 2019.
-To achieve our goal, we undertook a number of proactive steps to improve gender equality and these included nurturing our female talent through mentoring (via the 30% Club Cross-Company Mentoring Scheme); enabling flexible working and encouraging networking, personal and professional development (via City Women’s Network); linking the variable pay of our Executive Directors to gender progression and assigning an Executive to be responsible for gender diversity at all levels.
+To achieve our goal, we undertook a number of proactive steps to improve gender equality, including enabling flexible working; encouraging networking, personal and professional development (via City Women’s Network); and linking the variable pay of our Executive Directors to gender progression and assigning an Executive to be responsible for gender diversity at all levels.

 When we signed up to the Charter in March 2018 we had 29% female representation.
-As of 30 September 2019 we have 31% female representation in senior management, which exceeds our initial target.
+As at 30 September 2023 we have 43% female representation in our UK senior management team, and 29% in Levels 1-3.
 ANZ will continue to strive for increased diversity in its senior roles.

 Modern slavery statement

 To manage our modern slavery risks, our modern slavery program focuses on building awareness, improving policies and processes, and undertaking due diligence across our business operations and supply chain.
 We report on our progress through our annual Modern Slavery Statement.